BlankSpruce/gersemi/README.md

 ### How to disable reformatting

-Gersemi can be disallowed to format block of code using pair of comments `# gersemi: off`/`# gersemi: on`.
+Gersemi can be disallowed to format block of code using pair of fencing comments `# gersemi: off`/`# gersemi: on`.
 Example:

 ```cmake
 the_hobbit(